jrance/chat-orchestration-codex-v2/docs/prs/PR-004_IR_Validation_and_Normalization.md

 Update `/v1/validate` to run both layers, return structured errors/warnings, and—when valid—emit the normalized plan.
 This sets the stage for PR‑06 (compiler) and PR‑08/09 (execution/streaming).

+The orchestration schema can be found at schemas\orchestration_ir.schema.json and examples of valid orchestration packages can be found in schemas\examples.
+Use the examples to ensure that the LangGraph app compiles correctly.

 ## Purpose
 - Guarantee IRs conform to the schema and basic structural invariants before compilation/execution.
 - Produce a normalized view Codex can use to wire the compiler later (node map, edges, agent→tool map).